tinne26/kage-desk/docs/tutorials/intro/08_beyond.md

 	}
 }
 ```
 The code shouldn't be too hard to understand.
 If we are on the top half of the screen, we sample the source image... but since it would be stretched, we multiply the `y` by 2 to make it fit properly into the top area.
-The x value is always the natural value, so it never has to be modified.
+The x value is always already what we want, so it never has to be modified.
 For the lower half, the normalization of the `y` value is slightly trickier, but it's not much different.
-Since we are already at least at the midpoint position throughout the source image, we need to offset that and then apply the same `y*2` idea of the first branch.
+Since we are already past the midpoint position through the source image, we need to offset that and then apply the same `y*2` idea of the first branch.
 To invert the image, we simply use `height - y`.
 Finally, we sample the value at the relevant position and multiply it by `MirrorAlphaMult`, which yes, is a simple product on the sampled pixel color.

 This code does rely on the fact that `imageSrc0Size()` is exactly half `imageDstSize()`, and we could actually use only one of them for everything.
-This is not very clean, not very nice and whatever, but if you understand the constraints of your context, you don't have to be a perfectionist, just get the job done.
+This is not very clean, not very nice and whatever, but if you understand the constraints of your context... you don't have to be a perfectionist, just get the job done.
 You could parametrize all this with further uniforms, or automatically center everything on an arbitrarily-sized target, or whatever.
-That's a pain and not fun, so do it as homework if you really want to.
+That's a pain and not fun, so do it as homework if you really have nothing better to do.

-Now let's jump onto the more general solution, using `VertDisplacement`:
+Now let's jump onto the more general solution using `VertDisplacement`:
 ```Golang
 //kage:unit pixels
 package main